Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: Introduction and Main Results

-In our previous work \cite{cheewa-2} with P. Mu\~{n}oz Ewald, we provided an explicit construction of globally minimizing weights and biases for the $\cL^2$ cost in underparametrized ReLU DL networks.
+In our works \cite{cheewa-2,cheewa-2-2} with P. Mu\~{n}oz Ewald, we provided an explicit construction of globally minimizing weights and biases for the $\cL^2$ cost in underparametrized ReLU DL networks.
 In \cite{cheewa-3}, we proved that those global minimizers can generically not be approximated via the gradient descent flow algorithm; this fact remains valid for the modified gradient descent flow obtained in this paper for the underparametrized case.
-Various aspects of the analysis presented in the work at hand are inspired by the author's earlier work \cite{che-1} on classical Hamiltonian mechanical systems subjected to non-holonomic constraints.
+Some key aspects of the analysis presented in the work at hand are related to the approach in \cite{che-1} to classical Hamiltonian systems with non-holonomic constraints; see also \cite{arnnov-1,belris-1} for related background on sub-Riemannian geometry, and \cite{we-1,ehanli-1} on dynamical systems and control theory aspects of machine learning.
 We refer to \cite{arora-ICM-1,hanrol,grokut-1,lcbh,nonreeste} and the references therein for some contextually related background on neural networks.